huggingface/transformers/README.md

 where

-- `BERT_CLASS` is either the `BertTokenizer` class (to load the vocabulary) or one of the eight PyTorch model classes (to load the pre-trained weights): `BertModel`, `BertForMaskedLM`, `BertForNextSentencePrediction`, `BertForPreTraining`, `BertForSequenceClassification`, `BertForTokenClassification`, `BertForMultipleChoice` or `BertForQuestionAnswering`, and
+- `BERT_CLASS` is either a tokenizer to load the vocabulary (`BertTokenizer` or `OpenAIGPTTokenizer` classes) or one of the eight BERT or three OpenAI GPT PyTorch model classes (to load the pre-trained weights): `BertModel`, `BertForMaskedLM`, `BertForNextSentencePrediction`, `BertForPreTraining`, `BertForSequenceClassification`, `BertForTokenClassification`, `BertForMultipleChoice`, `BertForQuestionAnswering`, `OpenAIGPTModel`, `OpenAIGPTLMHeadModel` or `OpenAIGPTDoubleHeadsModel`, and
 - `PRE_TRAINED_MODEL_NAME_OR_PATH` is either:

-  - the shortcut name of a Google AI's pre-trained model selected in the list:
+  - the shortcut name of a Google AI's or OpenAI's pre-trained model selected in the list:

     - `bert-base-uncased`: 12-layer, 768-hidden, 12-heads, 110M parameters
     - `bert-large-uncased`: 24-layer, 1024-hidden, 16-heads, 340M parameters